 Start simple

 When you're a knitter who's just learning how to knit colourwork, don't start off with an intricate lace weight Nordic design.
 You'll just be setting yourself up for failure and disappointment (and possibly ruined yarn).
 Set yourself up for success with a pattern that's interesting but accessible.
-Try the Simple Color Knitting book by Erika Knight - it features 20 accessible designs that all teach you something new about colourwork, from intarsia, to stranded, to weaving in color once a project has been cast off.
+Try the Simple Colour Knitting book by Erika Knight - it features 20 accessible designs that all teach you something new about colourwork, from intarsia, to stranded, to weaving in colour once a project has been cast off.

 Is intarsia or stranded a better choice for this project?